Reference Class Forecasting Calculator

 Reference class forecasting (RCF) is the only forecasting method with documented evidence of reducing optimism bias in megaprojects.
 The UK Treasury and Department for Transport have made it mandatory since 2003.
+Use the calculator below to apply the official Green Book uplift to your estimate, then read the method underneath.

 The five steps